dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 - **`get_fee_collectors_ranges`**: Provides detailed information about fee collection, including accounts and associated block ranges.
 - **`icrc1_balance_of`**: Queries the token balance of specific accounts.
 This method is commonly used for token management in wallets and tools.

-These methods, while potentially helpful, are outside the scope of ICRC-106 and are not guaranteed to be present in all index canisters.
-Developers should refer to the documentation of the specific implementation they are working with for details on these optional methods.
+These methods, while potentially helpful, are outside the scope of this standard and are thus not guaranteed to be present in all ICRC-106-compliant index canisters.